 - 1. Be an Active Member of the ASRC, as specified by the ASRC Bylaws; - 2.
 Participate satisfactorily in an ASRC or Group training or trainings covering: the role of the CQ, ASRC policies and procedures, personal equipment, short-term survival, search tactics, and personal safety; - 3.
 Participate satisfactorily in a minimum of one ASRC or Group practical field training or exercise; - 4.
 Meet ASRC minimum equipment requirements as set forth in the ASRC Operations Manual; and - 5.
 Demonstrate the ability to function as an effective member of a field team on an uncomplicated task, as judged by the Group Training Officer. - 6.
-Have successfully completed the following FEMA Courses: - a.
-IS-100, Introduction to Incident Command System - b.
-IS-700, National Incident Management System (NIMS), An Introduction
+Have successfully completed the following FEMA Courses: a.
+IS-100, Introduction to Incident Command System

-B. Equipment Requirements for Certification
+C. Equipment Requirements for Certification